esgf2-us/metagrid/docs/docs/contributors/frontend_development.md

 - `.prettierrc` - configuration file for prettier
 - `tsconfig.json` - configuration file for TypeScript
 - `vitest.config.ts` - configuration file for Vitest test runner
-- `yarn.lock` - the purpose of a lock file is to lock down the versions of the dependencies specified in a package.json file.
-This means that in a yarn.lock file, there is an identifier for every dependency and sub dependency that is used for a project
+- `pnpm-lock.yaml` - the purpose of a lock file is to lock down the versions of the dependencies specified in a package.json file.
+This lock file uses YAML format and ensures all dependencies and sub-dependencies are at exact versions across all environments

 ### React Components